Nature strips are the piece of land situated between the edge of a road and the property boundary.

 Nature Strips form part of the road reserve and are under our management.
 They provide:

-a safe area for pedestrians and may include footpaths
+- an area for pedestrians to step off the road and may include footpaths

 Alternative nature strips